 Instructor vacancies are posted on the AFJROTC website.
-From the main page, find the accordion menu on the right-hand side bar and open the 'Instructors' section, then select either the 'Officer Vacancy Listing' or 'Enlisted Vacancy Listing' link as needed.
-These links will open up a PDF file that lists the most current vacancy listings available.
+From the main page, find the accordion menu on the right-hand side bar and open the 'Instructors' section, then select the 'Current Instructor Vacancies' link.
+The links at the bottom will open up a PDF file that lists the most current vacancy listings.
 The vacancy list is updated at least once per week.
 All known vacancies are posted as soon as we know about them.

 24. What are my chances for selection?

 It is up to you, your interview skills and what you may bring to the table as an Air Force Junior ROTC instructor.
 Each school chooses who they want from the list of candidates sent.